 Well-known for her specialization in catering, Chef Amanda also expressed her excitement about the new alliance.
-Her top-selling product, the Jamaican Rum Cake Cheesecake, is sold exclusively in Black-owned stores across the Toronto Region.
+Her top-selling product, the Jamaican Rum Cake Cheesecake, is available for purchase on her website.
 “Great food is tied to heritage, and it has a special way of connecting diverse people.
 As a trio, we have great synergy.
 That is what we represent as a unified brand.
 From mixing West Indies spices and Canadian cuisine, we will offer warm, full flavourful blends all through.”

 Recently hosting a grand re-opening event with the help of notable filmmaker and author, L.A.
 Wade, Boukan celebrated their milestone, and thrilled guests with art performances from local gifted Black artists including Ren Thomas and Shane Stephens.
 Despite opening just a few months prior to the pandemic, they have been able to build a loyal community and expand their business.
 “Experiencing the menu list at the acclaimed Boukan is so worth it.
 Boukan really provides a human experience where people feel welcomed daily, including Edible Bliss 11.
 The moment you visit this new location, one will ultimately feel a sense of belonging,” says L.A.
 Wade.